AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 See also `SF_OperationLabnotebookImpl`, where such meta data is set.

-The function `SF_TransferFormulaDataWaveNoteAndMeta` transfers meta data from one operation to the next.
+The function `SFH_TransferFormulaDataWaveNoteAndMeta` transfers meta data from one operation to the next.
 If the following conditions are met then a suggested X-values are set in the meta data:

 - The input data type is SF_DATATYPE_SWEEP and all output data waves have no wave units for x set and all output data waves have only one data point -> sweep number is set as X-value and "Sweeps" as x label